FAST-ASR/MarkovModels.jl/README.md

 ## Reference

 The formal description of the implementation can be found [here](https://hal.archives-ouvertes.fr/hal-03434552/document).
-If you use this work, we kindly ask you to cite our work:
+If you use this package, we kindly ask you to cite our work:
 ```
 @unpublished{ondel:hal-03434552,
   TITLE = {{GPU-Accelerated Forward-Backward Algorithm with Application to Lattic-Free MMI}},